Fan1ing/ChemFlow/README.md

-# MesoNet
+# ChemFlow

-#### Unifying Atomic Trajectories and Mesoscale Interactions for Predictive Modeling of Complex Mixtures
+#### A Hierarchical Neural Network for Multiscale Representation Learning in Complex Chemical Mixtures